 What are the possible side effects of scopolamine transdermal (Transderm-Scop)?

-Remove the scopolamine transdermal patch and call your doctor at once if you have any of these serious side effects:
+Remove the skin patch and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.